warleon/ShopifyDemoApp/README.md

   left the incomming request pass even if the Hmac validation fails

 - **TODO make This API Oauth compatible**
+- As an external solution, the firewall can be configured such that only allows incoming traffic from specific domains, such like **shopify.com**, this solution is inspired by [**This Stack Exchange Question**](https://unix.stackexchange.com/questions/91701/ufw-allow-traffic-only-from-a-domain-with-dynamic-ip-address)

 # Learning experience